 How to Get Dried Glue Off Painted Wood?

-But, in case the glue dries out on wood, it will be hard to remove.
+But, in case the glue dries out on the wood, it will become brittle and hard which will be challenging to remove.

-So, if you are repairing old woodwork, furniture or trim it is essential to know how to remove dried wood glue in a simple, safe, and quick manner so that your project doesn’t get ruined forever.
+So, if you are repairing/refinishing old woodwork, furniture, or trim it is essential to know how to get rid of dried wood glue in a simple, safe, and quick manner so that your project doesn’t get ruined forever.

 Removing Dried Glue from Painted Wood